Free Agents | Federal News Network

 NEW YORK (14) — Yoenis Céspedes, of; Robinson Chirinos, c; Todd Frazier, 3b; Jared Hughes, rhp; Jed Lowrie, 2b-3b; Jake Marisnick, of; Eduardo Núñez, 2b; Rick Porcello, rhp; Erasmo Ramírez, rhp; Wilson Ramos, c; René Rivera, c; Marcus Stroman, rhp; Michael Wacha, rhp; Justin Wilson, lhp.

-PHILADELPHIA (7) — José Álvarez, lhp; p-Jake Arrieta, rhp; Jay Bruce, of; Didi Gregorius, ss; Tommy Hunter, rhp; J.T.
-Realmuto, c; Brandon Workman, rhp.
+PHILADELPHIA (9) — José Álvarez, lhp; p-Jake Arrieta, rhp; Jay Bruce, of; Didi Gregorius, ss; Tommy Hunter, rhp; David Phelps, rhp; J.T.
+Realmuto, c; David Robertson, rhp; Brandon Workman, rhp.

 ST. LOUIS (5) — Brad Miller, 3b; Yadier Molina, c; Adam Wainwright, rhp; Matt Wieters, c; Kolten Wong, 2b.